coder-mike/microvium/readme.md

   - [EmbedVM](https://embedvm.com) - the most compact scripting engine I've come across.
 See also [microvium-vs-embedvm.md](microvium-vs-embedvm.md).
   - [Moddable XS](https://github.com/Moddable-OpenSource/moddable) - the most complete JavaScript engine.
 Moddable are the only company to participate in the TC39 JavaScript language committee alongside Google, Apple, Microsoft, Mozilla and others, deciding the fate of the JS language.
   - [Cesanta mJS](https://github.com/cesanta/mjs) - the most similar to Microvium in their objective to run a subset of ES6 in the smallest space possible.
+  - [Cesanta ELK](https://github.com/cesanta/elk) - similar to mJS but a more restricted subset as far as I can tell.
   - [MicroPython](https://micropython.org/)
   - [Duktape](https://duktape.org/)
   - [Espruino](https://www.espruino.com/)